 5 Tips for Onboarding a Virtual Assistant

-We have a few tips and best practices for successfully onboarding a new virtual assistant as well as everyday work in a virtual team and we'd love to share them with you.
+We have a few tips and best practices for successfully onboarding a new virtual assistant and for everyday work in a virtual team, and we'd love to share them with you.

 1. Prioritize a Weekly Meeting

-The client/assistant team needs 1 weekly meeting, preferably by video.
-In the first 4-6 weeks, you may need 45-60 minutes depending on the tasks you're taking on as a team.
-The longer you work together, you'll most likely see these weekly meetings average out to 30 minutes.
-During this weekly meeting, each of you should arrive with a written agenda.
+The client/assistant team needs one weekly meeting, preferably by video.
+In the first 4-6 weeks, you may need 45-60 minutes, depending on the tasks you're taking on as a team.
+The longer you work together, the more likely you will see these weekly meetings average out to 30 minutes.
+Each of you should arrive with a written agenda during this weekly meeting.

 CLIENT: (10-15 MINS)